When God Says No

 A few years ago before the real estate bubble burst a growing trend got on every last one of my nerves.
 It was The Secret and all of that positivity claptrap that came from it.
 You could only think good, positive thoughts so the Universe, God, or the Force would give you what you wanted.
 You just had to think the right thoughts and send out all the good juju you could muster for everything to work out the way you thought it should.

 As I’m sure you can guess: I did not jump onto that particular bandwagon.
 But this idea has persisted for some time in Christianity: that if we are in a relationship with God then everything will turn out just fine, and we’ll basically get whatever we want because: God’s will!
-So it doesn’t make me happy when I see the lectionary has cherry picked a couple of verses out our Acts reading from two weeks ago to make it seem like everything was smooth sailing for Paul because he was obeying God.
+This kind of thinking has led to one of the greatest modern heresies of the church: the prosperity gospel.
+This insidious heresy says that if we are truly in God’s will we’ll get everything we want: wealth, health, and all the toys that money can buy.
+So it doesn’t make me happy when I see the lectionary has cherry picked a couple of verses out our Acts reading for this Sunday to make it seem like everything was smooth sailing for Paul because he was obeying God.

-So this trip starts out shaky to begin with: our superhero missionary duo splits up over personnel issues.
+So this trip starts out on shaky ground to begin with our superhero missionary duo splitting up over personnel issues.
 Paul and Silas begin their trip and visit churches in the cities of Derbe and Lystra where they pick up Timothy.
 Then Paul wants to head further west into the heart of what is now modern Turkey to continue preaching the gospel and planting churches.
 But they were “forbidden by the Holy Spirit to speak the word in Asia.”
 So Paul directed his attention to the northwest part of that great peninsula, but “the Spirit of Jesus did not allow them.”

 Paul was not allowed to go where he planned to go.
 At this point, it is clear that Paul had no plans to cross to Europe.
 He was planning on staying east of the Aegean Sea in familiar territory where he knew there would be plenty of cities with large populations of Jews and synagogues to begin his mission work in.
 But the Holy Spirit had other plans which she did not let Paul in on at the time.
 After being blocked from heading into the center of Asia Minor then being blocked from going north, Paul and his company went in the only direction left to them at that point: northwest to the city of Troas, which was a port city on the Aegean Sea, where he could only sit and wait until the Spirit let him in on what she was up to.